junior-path/learning-checklists/checklists/ruby-on-rails.md

 This include other technologies that are commonly used alongside Ruby on Rails, as well as ethics and productivity.

-## How to progress on the checklist
+## How to progress on this checklist

-Pick an item, then go to Google.
+Pick an item, then Google.
 In some case there will be links for resources.
 Some items require basic understanding about concepts while others mention actual execution.

 Try to follow the items in order.
 They're structured in a way so that you will acquire understanding in more cohesive manner.